 Spaulding Lake Trail is a 4.7 mile moderately trafficked out and back trail located near Nevada City, California that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail.

 The beginning of the trail follows an old washed out roadbed for a quarter mile before climbing a series of switchbacks.
 The trail is mostly under deep tree cover along rocky ground.
 There is a significant climb of approximately 700 feet to the edge of lake Spaulding.
 In the spring there are substantial wet areas and small streams to ford.
 About 3 miles in you will need to cross under a large pipeline (penstock).
 Follow the pipline up the hill approximately 150 feet before continuing on eastward to the lake overlook.
 Alternately, follow the pipe line south to a small foot bridge that takes you to the overlook near PG& E's small hydeo-electric power plant.
 Return by the same route.